 LOCAL COMPREHENSIVE PLAN CONSISTENCY: This intersection evaluation is consistent with transportation goal #2 as specified on p.
 6-1 of the 2008 Garrett County Comprehensive Plan: 'Preserve roadway capacity and improve safety.'
 It is also consistent with the Comprehensive Plan of Deer Park which lists as one of its transportation priorities 'coordinate with SHA to designate the intersection of Route 135 and Sand Flat Road as the site of a future interchange, for traffic safety purposes' (Section 3.4, page 13).
-This project supports the Maryland Transportation Plan objective to 'reduce the number of lives lost and injuries sustained on Maryland's transportation system'.
+This project supports the Maryland Transportation Plan's Safety and Security Goal, specifically the objective to 'reduce the number of lives lost and injuries sustained on Maryland's transportation system'.

-7) MD 135 and Turkey Neck Road intersection; safety improvements
+5) MD 135 and Turkey Neck Road intersection - safety improvements

-PURPOSE/JUSTIFICATION: This intersection serves as a main access point for the southern end of Deep Creek Lake.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The County asks SHA to complete an evaluation of this intersection to determine what safety improvements can be made.
+We would recommend an acceleration lane westbound.
+This intersection serves as a main access point for the southern end of Deep Creek Lake.
 According to the 2008 Garrett County Comprehensive Plan, MD 135 at this location experienced less than 5000 Average Annual Daily Traffic Volume.
 However, an analysis of AADT results at the traffic counter located just east of this intersection indicate a trend that is growing.
 Page 6-6 of the Plan shows the Percent Annual Change in AADT Volumes from 1995 - 2005 increased by 1% - 3%.